praveenkumar/simple-go-server/README.md

 ```

 Now everything works locally and we also created the image, next step would be try
-to deploy it on the cluster and see if our app still work.
+to deploy it on the cluster and check if our app still work.

 ```
 $ eval $(crc oc-env)